iakovosM6/makropoulos.github.io/_pages/cv.md

 Appointments
 ======
-* Lecturer in Political Behaviour and Quantitative Methods, University of Essex, 2022 August - present
+* Lecturer in Political Behaviour and Quantitative Methods, University of Essex, 2022 August--present
-* Lecturer in Political Behaviour, Department of Government, University of Essex, 2022 January - 2022 July
+* Lecturer in Political Behaviour, Department of Government, University of Essex, 2022 January--2022 July
-* Research Assistant on the Representative Audit of Britain 2019 project funded by the ESRC, 2020 February - 2021 September
+* Research Assistant on the Representative Audit of Britain 2019 project funded by the ESRC, 2020 February--2021 September

 Education
 ======